The Continuing Education Unit

 Enrollment Cancellation with Full Refund

 E-mail your request to firstname.lastname@example.org at least 4 calendar days prior to the first class session.
 We will gladly refund your tuition after we receive your written request.
-Refunds will be issued in the form of a check, regardless of the method of payment, and will be made payable to the student, regardless of who paid the tuition and fees.
-The refund check will be sent from Richmond to your mailing address within 2-4 weeks.
+If you pay by credit card the refund will be credited to your card.
+All other refunds will be issued in the form of a check and will be made payable to the student, regardless of who paid the tuition and fees.
+The refund check will be sent from Richmond to the student's mailing address within 4 weeks.

-- Motorcycle Courses: You must provide 2-week notice in writing to change motorcycle class dates or request a refund.
-E-mail notifications should be sent to: email@example.com (for Alexandria classes) and firstname.lastname@example.org (for Loudoun classes).
+Motorcycle Courses: You must provide 2-week notice in writing to change motorcycle class dates or request a refund.
+E-mail notifications should be sent to email@example.com.

-- ACLI – ESL Courses: You will receive a full refund if you cancel your class within 7 days after the start date of the first scheduled class session.
+ACLI – ESL Courses: You will receive a full refund if you cancel your class within 7 days after the start date of the first scheduled class session.
 No tuition refunds will be made after these dates.
-All refund requests must be made in writing or in person.
+All refund requests must be made in writing to firstname.lastname@example.org or in person.
 If your class is cancelled by the college, a full refund will be issued.
-All refunds are issued as checks from the Commonwealth of Virginia and will be mailed to the student’s current mailing address.
-Refunds take approximately 2-4 weeks to be processed.
-Refund checks will be made payable to the student, regardless of who paid for the course.
 Failure to attend: If you are not in class by the refund deadline and have not contacted us, you may be dropped from your class without a refund.
 If you miss 20% of the class without ever attending, you will be withdrawn without a refund.
-Note: This refund policy applies to ESLA courses only.
+Note: This refund policy applies to ACLI-ESL courses only.